Emily Soothill

 R (Gabriel Clarke-Holland) v SSHD, Claim No. CO/1539/2023: Judicial review challenging government plans to set up an asylum accommodation centre at Wethersfield Airfield using emergency planning powers.

-R (Carralyn Parkes) v SSHD, Claim No. AC-2023-LON-002660: Judicial review claim challenging the Home Secretary’s use of the Bibby Stockholm barge to accommodate asylum seekers at Portland Port in Dorset, without obtaining planning permission.
+R (Carralyn Parkes) v Dorset Council, [2024] EWHC 1253 (Admin): Judicial review challenging the use of the Bibby Stockholm barge to accommodate asylum-seekers at Portland Port in Dorset, without obtaining planning permission, and considering the geographical extent of planning control in England and Wales where the land meets the sea.

-R (NB and Others) v SSHD, Claim No. CO/312/2021: Judicial review successfully challenging the legality of conditions at Napier Barracks and the Defendant’s system for allocating asylum seekers to barracks accommodation.
+R (NB and Others) v SSHD, [2021] EWHC 1489 (Admin): Judicial review successfully challenging the legality of conditions at Napier Barracks and the Defendant’s system for allocating asylum seekers to barracks accommodation.

 R (EW) v SSHD, Claim No. CO/4866/2020: Systemic challenge to the refusal of asylum support and accommodation to destitute failed asylum seekers during the COVID-19 pandemic.

-R (MK) v Secretary of State for Home Department (High Court): Challenge to systemic delays in the determination of asylum claims by unaccompanied children.
+R (MK) v SSHD , [2019] EWHC 3573: Judicial review challenging systemic delays in the determination of asylum claims by unaccompanied children.

 Galdikas and others v DJ Houghton Catching Services and others, Claim No. HQ14P05429: Landmark High Court case against British company on behalf of victims of modern slavery.